Submitting your application

 We're happy to consider applications for entry to the second year of an undergraduate course.
 You should normally have met the Sheffield course's standard A Level requirements (or equivalent).
 You should also show us that you've undertaken and successfully completed a programme of study equivalent to the first year of the course that you're applying for.
 We reserve the right to determine whether you've covered an equivalent area of study.
 In assessing this we may ask you to provide further information on your studies to date, including course syllabuses.

-Before completing your UCAS application form, please read about the University's admissions requirements:
+Before completing your UCAS application form, please check the University's admissions requirements:

-If you are an undergraduate applicant and you have experienced issues of a personal, social or domestic nature that have affected your post-16 studies, you can let us know by completing our Disrupted Studies form.
+If you've experienced issues of a personal, social or domestic nature that have affected your post-16 studies, you can let us know by completing our Disrupted Studies form: